escotoj/ReactionApp/README.md

 ### TODO

-- FINISH ADDING ALL ROUTES
 - CHECK - timestamps in the models, and update route in the controller Reactiongid.
 - TEST ROUTES
 - USER AND THOUGHT PUT ROUTES NEED WORK

 - REACTION NEEDS WORK
 - FRIENDS NEEDS WORK
+- userroutes.js friend route

 ### DONE
+- FINISH ADDING ALL ROUTES
 - ADDED (User Controllers code)
 - Completed the Thought controller
 - FIXed Reactions.js and merge it to Thought.js